Welcome to Earth Expeditions – this site is all about Exploration, Adventure Travel and Wildlife from around the World.

-I noticed early on that two of the Capuchins were acting as ‘sentry guards’ creeping nearer to me and watching my every move, they screamed and bared their teeth each time I took a photograph.
-As my camera made a loud clicking sound, it was clearly the camera that they were threatened by, not me.
+I noticed early on that two of the Capuchins were acting as ‘sentry guards’ creeping nearer to me and watching my every move, they screamed and bared their teeth each time I took a photograph, as my camera made a loud clicking sound, it was clearly the camera that they were threatened by, rather than me.

-I made my way back to the hut and was sitting writing the diary for the day, when suddenly two mangos hit me one after the other on the leg, aimed perfectly and was a clear warning from the monkeys; to stay away.
+Making my way back to the hut I was sitting writing the diary for the day, when suddenly two mangoes hit me one after the other on the leg, aimed perfectly and was a clear warning from the monkeys for me to stay away from their groups.

 This was an absolute blessing in disguise though, as now I had mangos!!!

 I decided then and there that I must follow the monkeys daily to get my mangos.